 Nissan's manufacturing efforts have been wildly successful in Mexico.
 As noted by the International Business Times, Nissan hit production records in both the United States and Mexico last year, making nearly 948,000 cars and increasing production in Mexico by 19 percent.

 Currently, Nissan comprises 25 percent of Mexico's vehicle production, and in January, five Nissan models were among the top 10 bestselling cars in Mexico.
 The International Business Times also noted that last year, Nissan shipped roughly 538,000 of its vehicles from Mexico to other markets and sold the most new cars in the country.
-As a result of the company's new joint venture with Daimler, Nissan is expected to make over one million cards per year once Infiniti production begins in 2017.
+As a result of the company's new joint venture with Daimler, Nissan is expected to make over one million cars per year once Infiniti production begins in 2017.

 Automotive manufacturing booming in Mexico